Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems: Introduction.

 First, our algorithms are very simple to implement due to their single loop and simple operations.
-It is also significantly different from existing methods.
+They also significantly differ from existing methods.
 Indeed, one of the most related works to our methods is \cite{peng2016arock}, which extends the asynchronous RBC method to \eqref{eq:NE}.
-Though this algorithm is asynchronous, it is non-accelerated, and therefore, in our context, achieves $\BigO{1/k}$ and at most $\SmallO{1/k}$ convergence rates on $\E[\norms{Gx^k}^2]$ under the co-coerciveness of $G$.
+Though this algorithm is asynchronous, it is non-accelerated, and therefore, in our context, achieves $\BigO{1/k}$ and at most $\SmallO{1/k}$ convergence rates on $\E[\norms{Gx^k}^2]$ under a quasi-co-coerciveness of $G$.
 Moreover, the form of our algorithm is also different from \cite{peng2016arock} due to a ``double forward'' step and a momentum term (see \ref{eq:ARCOG_scheme}), while achieving $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ last-iterate convergence rates.

-Second, our algorithms are also different from the RBC fixed-point-type methods in \cite{combettes2015stochastic}.
-These methods use a stronger assumption (i.e. averaged operators) than Assumption~\ref{as:A1} in \ref{eq:naRCOG_scheme} and achieve asymptotically convergence results \textit{almost surely}.
-Compared to our \ref{eq:ARCOG_scheme}, we obtain a $\SmallO{1/k}$-\textit{almost sure} convergence rate of $\norms{Gx^k}^2$ and an almost sure convergence of the iterate sequence $\sets{x^k}$ to a solution of \eqref{eq:NE}.
+Second, our algorithms are also different from the RBC fixed-point-type method in \cite{combettes2015stochastic}, which renders from fixed-point iteration $x^{k+1} := x^k - \eta Gx^k$ or its variants.
+These methods use a stronger assumption (i.e. averaged operators \cite{Bauschke2011}) than Assumption~\ref{as:A1} in \ref{eq:naRCOG_scheme} and achieve asymptotically convergence results \textit{almost surely}.
+Under Assumption~\ref{as:A1}, the method in \cite{combettes2015stochastic} does not have a convergence guarantee (or not known yet).
+Note that \cite{combettes2015stochastic} uses equivalent assumptions as \ref{eq:ARCOG_scheme}, but it only has asymptotic convergence guarantees.
+In contrast, our \ref{eq:ARCOG_scheme} method achieves both $\BigO{1/k^2}$ and $\SmallO{1/k^2}$ convergence rates on $\E[\norms{Gx^k}^2]$, a $\SmallO{1/k}$-\textit{almost sure} convergence rate on $\norms{x^{k+1}-x^k}$ and $\norms{Gx^k}$, and an almost sure convergence of $\sets{x^k}$ to a solution of \eqref{eq:NE}.

+Third, compared to a recent work \cite{kotsalis2022simple}, our non-accelerated scheme, \ref{eq:naRCOG_scheme}, has a similar form as Algorithm 3 in \cite{kotsalis2022simple}.
+However, \cite{kotsalis2022simple} requires two strong assumptions which exclude our class of problems covered by Assumption~\ref{as:A1}.
+Theorem 4.2 in \cite{kotsalis2022simple} requires a quasi-strongly monotone condition (1.7), i.e. $\langle Gx, x - x^{\star}\rangle \geq \mu V(x, x^{\star})$ for all $x$, where $\mu > 0$ and $V$ is a given Bregman distance.
+This is much stronger than Assumption~\ref{as:A1}, and is closely related to the strong monotonicity.
+Alternatively, Theorem 4.4 in \cite{kotsalis2022simple} requires a monotone condition (2.28) to achieve a convergence guarantee on a gap function.
+Note that establishing a convergence rate via a gap function only works for the ``monotone'' case.
+It is not applicable to the nonmonotone setting as in our Assumption~\ref{as:A1}.
+Therefore, the analysis in \cite{kotsalis2022simple} is not applicable to our \ref{eq:naRCOG_scheme} even when $\rho = 0$ in Assumption \ref{as:A1}.